codygman/codygman_blog/posts/2016-07-30-real-world-haskell-cassandra-pt-1-connecting.md

 "Haskell client for Cassandra's CQL binary protocol v2"

-I believe the latest cassandra uses cql version 3.3, so we'll need a little older cassandra.
+I believe the latest Cassandra uses CQL version 3.3, so we'll need a little older Cassandra.

-Let's check what tags are available on the [docker cassandra page](https://hub.docker.com/_/cassandra/)
+Let's check what tags are available on the [Docker Cassandra page](https://hub.docker.com/_/cassandra/)

 ```
     2.1.15, 2.1 (2.1/Dockerfile)